okgagen/pyapps/README.md

 # pyapps
-# This project keeps programs support various projects on raspberry Pi, linux systems using python
+# This project keeps programs support various projects on raspberry Pi, linux systems using python.
+# This code is for experimental purposes only.
+It should not be used in any live or production environment.